learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 This is the most common deployment type, but while it's useful for cloud deployments where you don't care which specific node is running our application (you just care that it's being run by _something_), this is less useful in the embedded world.

-Other srategies include _[StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)_ and _[ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)_.
+Other strategies include _[StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)_ and _[ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)_.

 Each of them comes with different trade-offs, but doesn't serve our goal of having our application run on every available node.